-Snap open a bottle of soda or beer and you will see, hear and feel the familiar fizz and bubbles.
+Snap open a bottle of beer and you will see, hear and feel the familiar fizz and bubbles.
 These sensations are the result of carbon dioxide (CO2), a colorless, odorless, non-combustible gas.
-In the beverage industry, CO2 is typically used to carbonate soft drinks and soda water.
 While the main natural carbonation of beer occurs during the fermentation process, it is necessary to add CO2 to beer after the filtration process to ensure the content is always the same.
 Beer that is settled may also require forced carbonation prior to bottling.

 Adding carbon dioxide to a beverage carries the risk of product contamination with potentially expensive consequences including off-flavors and odors, spoilage, product recalls and damaged reputation.